saule1508/saule1508.github.io/_posts/2025-10-28-netbird-scaling.md

 ```

-I believe this code optimization, which is behing a feature flag, could be incorporated in the upstream project, because it will make sense of all set-up where the number of policies is big.
+I believe this code optimization, which is behing a feature flag, could be incorporated in the upstream project, because it will make sense of all set-ups where the number of policies is big.

-Another massive optimization, but this one is probably very specific to the use case of using netbird with peer to routing pers connection only (as opposed to user peers to user peers).
-The optimization here is to decide upfront, before generating the ACL peers list and firewall rule, if it is needed.
-Because if the peer is not in any destination and not in any sources (for the sources I am not sure, I believe this condition is even not necessary), then the acl Peers list and the firewall rules are always empty
+Another massive optimization, but this one is probably very specific to the use case of using netbird with peer to routing pers connection only (as opposed to user peers to user peers), is to decide upfront, before generating the ACL peers list and firewall rule, if it is at all needed.
+Because if the peer is not in any destination and not in any sources, then the acl Peers list and the firewall rules are always empty and we don't even need to call the function.

 ```
 // In the PeerNetworkMap generation process, we need to get the aclPeers and firewall rules